ducanhho2296/DeepAmenitySegmentation/datasets/README.md

 # Generating square bbox images

-In this project, there are two types to sampling dataset:
+In this project, there are two types of dataset sampling:
 1. Grid Sampling
 2. Amenity Stratified Sampling